biotope/biotope-element/docs/experimental.md

 ```

 You can find more examples under the `examples` folder of the `templates` branch on our repo (which
-should be in your `node_modules/@biotope/element` folder if you've installed this version).
+should be in your `node_modules/@biotope/element` folder if you've installed this version) -
+specifically in folders `templating` and `separation-of-concerns` (available for both JavaScript and
+TypeScript).

 Link for github discussion: [Experiment: Templates](https://github.com/biotope/biotope-element/issues/232)